 The soundtrack went certified platinum six times and MJ even helped handpick the artists for it, according to Yahoo Sports NBA.
 James Newton Howard — the man responsible for the film’s score — definitely had some big names to help the Warner Bros. motion picture become even more iconic.

-So while we are all pretty much stuck at home due to the coronavirus outbreak, let’s do the impossible and rank each and every song from the soundtrack.
+So while everyone is pretty much stuck at home due to the coronavirus pandemic, let’s do the impossible and rank each and every song from the soundtrack.

 14. “Givin’ U All That I’ve Got”